google/ExoPlayer/README.md

 implementation 'com.google.android.exoplayer:exoplayer-ui:2.X.X'
 ```

+When depending on individual modules they must all be the same version.

 The available library modules are listed below.
 Adding a dependency to the full
 ExoPlayer library is equivalent to adding dependencies on all of the library
 modules individually.